 Benefit: Heart-Healthy fats.
 Avocados contain both monounsaturated fat, in the form of oleic acid, and polyunsaturated fat.

 We hope this trend never ends!
 Spread avocado mash on your favorite vehicle – sprouted grain toast, sweet potato circles, or rice cakes – anything firm will do.
-Place ripe avocado in bowl and mash with fork.
+Place ripe avocado in a bowl and mash with fork.
 Season with salt and pepper and spread on whatever “toast” you choose then top with sliced tomato, onion, salmon, capers, egg, lettuce, peppers – we could go on and on…

 Add to Breakfast

-Enjoy sliced avocado with hard boiled eggs and some tomato – the ultimate quick breakfast.
+Enjoy sliced avocado with hard-boiled eggs and some tomato – the ultimate quick breakfast.